LeVanToan-it/Wordpress-Shop/README.md

 With my project, you must access to project folder.
 In this folder, it contains file 'backup.wpress' and file 'database.sql'.

 Firstly, please install 'XAMPP' app.
 This is  one of the widely used cross-platform web server, which helps you create and test your program on a local webserver.
 You need import file 'database.sql' to XAMPP system.
-Tutorial: <a href="https://www.cs.virginia.edu/~up3f/cs4750/supplement/DB-setup-xampp.html">Import database to XAMPP system</a>
+Tutorial: <a href="https://www.cs.virginia.edu/~up3f/cs4750/supplement/DB-setup-xampp.html" target="_blank">Import database to XAMPP system</a>

 Secondly, You need download Wordpress zip in <a href="https://vi.wordpress.org/download/">here.</a> and install plugin 'All in one migration" after complete set up Wordpress page.
-When you're done installing plugin, you need import file 'backup.wpress' to Wordpress by <a href="https://tailieu.hostingviet.vn/huong-dan-backup-va-restore-plugins-all-in-one-wp-migration/">this tutorial.</a>
+When you're done installing plugin, you need import file 'backup.wpress' to Wordpress by <a href="https://tailieu.hostingviet.vn/huong-dan-backup-va-restore-plugins-all-in-one-wp-migration/" target="_blank">this tutorial.</a>